Ishana Night Shyamalan Is Very Aware You Know Just Who Her Dad Is

 It only takes a few minutes into The Watchers for any horror-movie buff to figure out that the film is influenced by the work of one of the genre’s greats.
-The new thriller, in theaters June 7, follows Mina (Dakota Fanning), a 20-something emotionally damaged American living abroad, whose work errand takes an unexpected — and seriously creepy — turn when she finds herself alone and lost in the woods of rural Ireland.
+The new thriller, out in Australian cinemas now, follows Mina (Dakota Fanning), a 20-something emotionally damaged American living abroad, whose work errand takes an unexpected — and seriously creepy — turn when she finds herself alone and lost in the woods of rural Ireland.
 But, as Mina and viewers quickly discover, she’s far from the only person — or thing — in the forest.
 Because the woods don’t just hold secrets, but something far more sinister: an unseen, unknowable, entity lurking beyond the fog.

 AdvertisementADVERTISEMENT